 The Package Manager window displays:

-The search box, which allows you to look for packages by name.
+(F) The search box, which you can use to look for packages by name.

-The Advanced drop-down menu allows you to perform these actions:
+The advanced settings drop-down menu allows you to perform these actions:

 |Drop-down menu item||Action results|

-WARNING: This removes all customization from your Project manifest file.
-Only use this a last resort when you can’t figure out what is wrong with your Project manifest file.
+Warning: This removes all customization from your project manifest file.
+Only use this as a last resort when you can’t figure out what is wrong with your project manifest file.